kid-116/Lucy/lucy/README.md

     Specify home directory for `lucy`.

+## Configuration
+Lucy supports the following configuration options which can be accessed using the `config` command
+group:

+- `AtCoder.UserId`, `AtCoder.Password`

+    AtCoder login credentials.
+Required to perform tasks which require signing in such as setting up an **ongoing** contest.

+- `NThreads`

+    Default threads of execution to be used when setting up a contest. `4` seems to be a good choice.

 ## Getting Started
 1. Set the environment variable `$LUCY_HOME` as preferred.
 By default, it uses the `~/.lucy`.
 2. Get help!